erkushagra/transfusion_mte_project/README.md

 * scikit-learn
 * TPOT library

-_This project is completed by me during the Data Analyst trainee process assigned by the (Ankit Hasija)-Admin of MedTourEasy_
+_Project completed during the Data Analyst trainee process assigned by the (Ankit Hasija)-Admin of MedTourEasy_